 However, it wasn’t until October 1995 that the FDA approved the first treatment for nearsightedness in the United States.
 By 1995, LASIK received FDA approval.
 Dr. Teles has been at the forefront of Laser Vision correction ever since the FDA’s first approval in 1995.

-Over the last 18 years many upgrades and changes in lasers, technology and treatment options for refractive errors have evolved.
+Over the last 25 years, many upgrades and changes in lasers, technology, and treatment options for refractive errors have evolved.
 Since this time millions of patients worldwide have enjoyed the benefits of laser vision correction.

-A comprehensive PRE-LASIK evaluation can help find out.
-In depth communication with patients as the evaluation progresses has always been a hallmark of Dr. Teles’ style.
-Attention to details, goals and especially concerns of patients, allows Dr. Teles to counsel patients as to which laser procedure may be the best.
+It’s our goal to provide in-depth communication with patients as the evaluation progresses.
+Attention to details, goals, and especially concerns of patients, allows Dr. Teles to counsel patients as to which laser procedure may be the best.

 Alternative Procedure to LASIK

 It may be that no laser procedure is realistic and a non-laser procedure such as Corneal Reshaping known as ORTHO-K or CRT may be the best way to achieve one’s goals.
 Age, prescription changes, corneal thickness, and corneal health and/or medical issues can influence the selection of the best treatment modality.

 Our office provides free Laser Screening Evaluations and a complete laser vision evaluation with a routine comprehensive eye and vision examinations.
 We are happy to answer preliminary questions by e-mail or phone.